openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 About Channel Managers
 ===============================

+Video administrators can give members of course teams management access to a channel in a process that is similar to :ref:`establishing access to the YouTube account<Establish Access to YouTube Account>`.
+To do so, they obtain the email addresses of one or more of the course team members and then invite them to manage the channel.

-After video files are uploaded to Studio by a course team, an automated process begins to complete these processes.
+After a course team uploads video files to Studio, an automated process begins to complete these tasks.

 * Create video files in additional formats for optimal web and mobile delivery.